 Results of a PC 4573 Conviction in California

-Bringing narcotics into a correctional facility is a felony in California.
+Bringing drugs into a correctional facility is a felony in California.
 This means that individuals can face harsher penalties for a conviction under PC 4573.
 In fact, the court can sentence individuals to up to four years behind bars after a conviction.

 Judges can also sentence individuals to probation after a PC 4573 conviction.
 Probation allows individuals to remain free and out of jail after a conviction.
-However, they have to obey certain orders from the court or they’ll go right back to jail, as the failure to follow these regulations can result in a probation violation.
+However, they have to obey certain orders from the court, or they’ll go right back to jail, as the failure to follow these regulations can result in a probation violation.

 A criminal defense lawyer in Los Angeles can help if you are facing PC 4573 charges.
-Reach out to a member of our team for assistance in working on your defense.
+Reach out to a member of our team for assistance with working on your defense.
 We can help you show that:

 Say you are working in a medical facility at a jail.
 You may have permission to bring in pain medication for appropriate use.
 If someone mistook you for someone else, you may be able to fight a PC 4573 charge.